ampmonteiro/es2015-native-module-loader/README.md

 Master branch - use as template or start kit with few files

-One branch using module Pattern (old way / oldCalc) without module loader
+first branch ( oldCalc) - using module Pattern (old way / oldCalc) without module loader

-second branch using module loader browser and with simple functions
+second branch (newCalc) - using module loader browser and with simple functions and es2015+ syntax ( import / export)

-third branch using module loader Browser and Class way (using es2015 Class syntax sugar)
+third branch (calcClass) - using module loader Browser and Class way (using es2015 Class syntax sugar)

 ### Run the examples